 Kona Unit X rigid MTB for bikepacking

-A cult favorite among die-hard Kona fans, this budget-friendly no-nonsense rigid mountain bike is designed for reliability.
-While it may not have suspension, it continuously makes the lists of best mountain bike for bikepacking as it features a steel frame with sliding dropouts for optionally converting to a single-speed setup.
+A cult favorite among die-hard Kona fans, this budget-friendly, no-nonsense rigid mountain bike is designed for reliability.
+While it may not have suspension, it continuously makes the lists of best mountain bikes for bikepacking as it features a steel frame with sliding dropouts that can optionally be converted to a single-speed setup.
 With a single-speed setup, you eliminate many issues that can arise when bikepacking for multiple days.

 The Kona Unit X has ample clearance for wide tires and plenty of mounting points for racks and bags.
-With Shimano Deore 12-speed drivetrain sporting 32T / 10-51T you can climb just about anything that comes your way, and still have a gear range to hit those descents hard.
+With a Shimano Deore 12-speed drivetrain sporting 32T / 10-51T, you can climb just about anything and still have a gear range to hit those descents hard.

 Consider a rigid steel fat bike for bikepacking

-With its distinctively oversized wheels, fat bikes are a very special breed of bikes.
-What makes them particularly excellent for bikepacking is that they can handle snow, sand, ice and other terrains where a wider tire offers better traction.
+With their distinctively oversized wheels, fat bikes are a very special breed of bike.
+What makes them particularly excellent for bikepacking is that they can handle snow, sand, ice, and other terrains where a wider tire offers better traction.

 Let the bikepacking adventures begin!

-Now that you have reviewed the top 5 list of best mountain bike for bikepacking and determined which type best suits your needs, you are ready to go shopping.
-Get started by visiting buycycle.com for a wide selection of excellent mountain bikes for bikepacking where you are sure to find your match!
+Now that you have reviewed the top 5 list of best mountain bikes for bikepacking and determined which type best suits your needs, you are ready to go shopping.
+Get started by visiting buycycle.com for a wide selection of excellent mountain bikes for bikepacking; you are sure to find your match!

-If the mountain bike has not convinced you for bikepacking, check out our article about touring bikes or our selection of best gravel bikes for bikepacking in 2024.
+If the mountain bike has not convinced you, check out touring bikes or our selection of the best gravel bikes for bikepacking in 2025.

 And if you want to sell your mountain bike on buycycle, that's possible too!
 Sell your mountain bike easily online, starting now.